Chart Color Schemes

 Old Beach - Otago has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified ten projects likely affecting the region.
-Notable ones are Windermere Bay Precinct, Cadbury Experience, Glenorchy Sports Centre, and Claremont Link Road Park and Ride Facility.
-Below is a list of those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified ten projects likely impacting the area.
+Notable ones are Chocolate Experience at Cadbury Tasmania, Windermere Bay Precinct, Cadbury Experience, and Glenorchy Sports Centre.
+The following details projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.